divine-ray/Servilia/Realms/Utuw System/St. Nowhere.md

 If you’re reading this, it most likely means something went either horribly wrong (for you) or terrifically right (for us).
 Judge it as you want, or don’t.
 We won’t care.
-Nor that [[The One Who Judges|thing which called itself the highest judge]], since it spoke it's final judgement for itself.

 ***
 Won’t you come in, settle down, have a coffee or tea from the [[Café at the End of Time]]?